krzbanas/personal-science/content/post/2019-11-01_FTIR_Spectrum_Clean_Theme.md

 """
 math = false
 +++
 Today one trick to get clean theme with `ggplot2` graphics for plotting spectra.
 We start with `theme_set (theme_bw())` and modify it according to the requirements.
-Here only the font for  axes labels and axes titles were
+Here only the font for  axes labels and axes titles were increased.

 ```r